ganrad/openshift-s2i-springboot-java/README.md

 ## A. Creating the S2I builder image and testing it.

+**NOTE:**
+If you only want to use this S2I builder image to build and deploy your Spring Boot Java Application, then you can skip this step and go to Step [B].

 ### Files and Directories
 | File                   | Required? | Description                                                  |
 |------------------------|-----------|--------------------------------------------------------------|